 east bristol contemporary (ebc) is an artist-led gallery based at the trinity centre, bristol, and established in 2016.

-ebc seeks to counteract the lack of established showing spaces for grass roots contemporary artists in bristol, and to establish a unique and diverse programme of exhibitions and events. ebc additionally aims to support artists based in the south west. for two years we were the only non commercial artist led gallery producing a regular programme in the city.
+ebc seeks to counteract the lack of established showing spaces for grass roots contemporary artists in bristol, and to establish a unique and diverse programme of exhibitions and events. ebc additionally aims to support artists based in the south west.

-we run events for the public, including artist talks/tours, workshops, screenings, performances and opening events as well as an instagram residency. almost all of our events are free to attend. that’s zero pounds. for up to date information on what we are up to, you can sign up to our mailing list.
+we run events for the public, including artist talks/tours, workshops, screenings, performances and opening events as well as an instagram residency. almost all of our events are free to attend. for up to date information on what we are up to, you can sign up to our mailing list.

 ebc is located 15 minutes walk from bristol temple meads station, camera monitored pay and display parking is available in the trinity centre car park.

-rung (ebc’s in house sister publication) is co-edited by frances kelly & izzy emberson.
+RUNG (ebc’s in house sister publication) is co-edited by frances kelly & izzy emberson.

 we are always looking for collaborators, conversations, and opportunities; so if you want to chat just send us an email.